matthewchivers/dodl/README.md

 ### Create a Document

-Need meeting notes or a project report?
-Just tell dodl what type of document you want by running:
+Need meeting notes, a project report, or any other type of document?
+Use the `create` command with the document type you've configured:

 ```bash
 dodl create [document_type]
 ```

-This should be a document type configured in your workspace's `config.yaml`.
-For example, if you have a configured document type `projectX`, you can create it with:
+For example, if you have a document type called `projectX` defined in your `config.yaml`, you can create it with:

 ```bash
 dodl create projectX